greguu/linux_kernel_xtm2_richland/README.md

 # Want to help ?

 - I am quite new to developing / porting to OpenWrt.
-If you know the IXP4xx platform.
-Just comment on this github repo if you likek to help!
+If you know the IXP4xx platform, just comment on this github repo if you like to help!